 Study Abroad at St. Mary's University

-- St. Mary's University College provides a small campus-based study environment with easy access into London using public transport.
+- St. Mary's University provides a small campus-based study environment with easy access into London using public transport.

 - There are strong academic offerings available in unique fields of study including athletic training, marketing and management, media and journalism, education and theater/drama.

 - You will have the opportunity to live in on-campus housing and integrate into the campus environment.

-Small enough with just under 4,000 students yet large enough to provide unique course offerings and a vibrant campus life, St Mary’s University College is a great option for those who want to experience London when they choose yet want a suburban campus-based environment.
+Small enough with just under 4,000 students yet large enough to provide unique course offerings and a vibrant campus life, St Mary’s University is a great option for those who want to experience London when they choose yet want a suburban campus-based environment.
 With academic strengths in communications, drama, education, sports, and tourism to name a few, students can design their own semester to meet the needs of their major as well as general education requirements.

 Established in 1850, St. Mary's is located approximately 30 minutes by train from central London, in an area of Southwest London close to green space.
 A personalized approach combined with an active campus vibe, from events organized by the Students' Union to a range of sporting opportunities, complement your academic studies.